psychoinformatics-de/studyforrest-www/content/pages/annot_speech.rst

 :slug: annot_speech
 :JavaScripts: d3.v3.min.js, forrest_misc.js

-In a movie, speech does not only convey abstract information, but also provides insight into the emotional state of the speaker.
-Additionally, in our audio-movie stimulus almost all information about the story, including the visual appearance, is communicated  via speech.
+In a movie, speech not only conveys abstract information, but also provides insight into the emotional state of the speaker.
+Additionally, in our audio-movie stimulus, almost all information about the story |---| including the visual appearance |---| is communicated via speech.

 Here we collect information on the speech content of the movie.
 All published annotations are available in a `repository on GitHub